-Heating film 1 meter long 1 meter wide 140W/m² with accessories: joining tape, connection clips, electric wire, butyl tape, vapour barrier foil, thermostat sensor protective tube (for an order that includes thermostat), step by step installation manual with warranty card.
+Heating film 1 meter wide 140W/m² with accessories: joining tape, connection clips, electric wire, butyl tape, vapour barrier foil, thermostat sensor protective tube (for an order that includes thermostat), step by step installation manual with warranty card.

 This kit does not include floor insulation foam nor crimping tool.